apache/royale-docs/features/nodejs/scripting.md

 ## Compile with asnodec

-Using Apache Royale's **asnodec** compiler, compile our project into JavaScript that can be run with Node.js:
+Using Apache Royale's **asnodec** compiler, compile the project into JavaScript code that can be run with Node.js:

 ```sh
 asnodec src/MyServer.as